DRPG (Decompose, Retrieve, Plan, Generate): An Agentic Framework for Academic Rebuttal: Method

-In the first step, an \textbf{idea proposer} generates several candidate perspectives based on a review point.
+In the first step, an \textbf{idea proposer} (implemented as an LLM) generates several candidate perspectives based on each review point.
 The proposer is instructed to consider two high-level strategies: \textbf{clarification}, which identifies potential misunderstandings in the reviewer’s comments, and \textbf{justification}, which argues that the reviewer’s concern does not invalidate the paper’s core contributions.
+The two categories are flexible and capture the core assessment of a review --- whether it is technically sound or not\footnote{In practice, ``Admitting Weakness'' and ``Conducting Experiments'' are also common rebuttal approaches.
+We opt not to include them for two reasons.
+Firstly, LLMs tend to admit weaknesses by default.
+Such a tendency may lead to overly passive responses rather than convincing rebuttals.
+Secondly, our setting is text-based, so no real experiments could be conducted.
+“Promising new experiments” could become a shortcut without actually responding to the reviews.}.
 Note that the paper content is intentionally withheld from the idea proposer to encourage creative and diverse perspective generation.
 As a result, some proposed perspectives may be infeasible or unsupported, which will be filtered out in the subsequent step.